VIGNESH8629/M2_TRAFFIC_LIGHT/1_Requirements/README.md

 # AIM
 Traffic signals are designed to ensure an orderly flow of traffic,  vehicles to cross an intersection and help reduce the number of conflicts between vehicles entering intersections from different directions.
+Give the ambulances pathway for any signal it show display.

 # Objectives
  the main objectives includes: